-The reservoir's operable capacity is 92,430 ac-ft, which is the volume of water in the reservoir between the NMWSE and the elevation of the invert of the low-level outlet at an elevation of 175 ft.
+The reservoir's usable capacity is 91,237 ac-ft, which is the volume of water in the reservoir between the NMWSE and the reservoir's operational deadpool level, which is at storage level 2,500 ac-ft.

 Releases from Camp Far West Reservoir are made through: 1) the Camp Far West Power Intake to Camp Far West Powerhouse at the base of the dam; 2) the dam's Low-Level Intake to the 48-in. diameter Howell-Bunger outlet valve at the base of the dam; and 3) through the ungated spillway.